You need a valid passport in order to travel internationally. If your passport is expired, you have to renew it in order to travel abroad.

 All of these steps are explained in greater detail below.

-While it is not possible to renew a passport online, you can complete the renewal application form online and print it for mailing or submitting at a processing center.
+While it is not possible to renew your passport online, you can complete the renewal application form online and print it for mailing.

 Application for Passport Renewal Online

-After completing the application process, print the completed form on white paper.
+After completing the renewal application online, print the completed form on white paper.
 Only print on one side.
 Make sure that the quality is good and it is not difficult to read.
 Then, sign the form with your legal signature.

-If you have connection problems while trying to complete the online form or one of your answers is not accepted, it will be necessary to download the passport application using the link below.
+If you have connection problems while trying to complete the passport application online, or one of your answers is not accepted, it will be necessary to download the form and complete it by hand.

 Download Passport Renewal Form